openzfs/openzfs-docs/docs/Getting Started/Slackware/Root on ZFS.rst

 Repartitioning an existing system disk in order to make room for a zfs root partition is left as an exercise to the reader (there's nothing specific to zfs).

-On my laptop, I resized the ext4 filesystem to half of available space, used sfdisk to relocate into the second half of the disk, inserted a ZFS partition before it, and copied stuff across.
+As a pointer: if you're starting from a whole-disk ext4 filesystem, you could use resize2fs to shrink it to half of disk size and then relocate it to the second half of the disk with sfdisk.
+After that, you could create a ZFS partition before it, and copy stuff across using cp or rsync.
 This approach has the benefit of providing some kind of recovery mechanism in case stuff goes wrong.
-When everything is okay, I then deleted the ext4 partition and enlarged the ZFS one.
+When you are happy about the final setup, you can then delete the ext4 partition and enlarge the ZFS one.

 In any case you will want to have a rescue cdrom at hand, and one that supports zfs out of the box.
 A Ubuntu live CD will do.